Does the mirror of Australia's media industry crisply reflect national discourse?

 Not everywhere are things going well with the 'mainstream' media in Australia.

 It's one of the things we learnt since the September 2001 Christmas Island Tampa scandal, and since we launched our organisation and began operations.

-It took almost an entire year of pressure via our e-campaign "Catching Illegals Down-Under" (see below) before the Australian Press Council finally issued a ruling, declaring it "incorrect reporting" when newspapers or magazines would label asylum-seekers who arrived 'unannounced' by boat on Australian shores.
+Using our e-campaign "Catching Illegals Down-Under", we pressured media outlets over the best part of a year before the Australian Press Council finally issued a ruling, declaring it to be "incorrect reporting" when newspapers or magazines would label asylum-seekers who arrive 'unannounced' by boat on Australian shores, "illegals".

 25 February 2014: Burnt hands and the ABC's burnt fingers - When allegations of Navy abuse during asylum seeker interdictions surfaced in ABC reports, it became Tony Abbott's convenient culture war trigger.
 Ever since the 2013 election, the pack of conservative wolves have been quietly howling and trampling at the bit to start degrading the ABC on behalf of the commercial media hounds bleating about ABC bias.